Fees for Credit Card Processing

 Payment processors play a significant role in influencing interchange rates by bargaining with card networks on behalf of merchants.
 They can sometimes arrange personalized interchange fee structures, considering factors like transaction volume and industry type.
 Payment processors leverage their connections with financial institutions to secure more favorable rates.

-For instance, American Express (AMEX) is notorious for being the “pricey” card to accept.
-However, the company has worked on changing that reputation over the last few years and improved its pricing model.
+For instance, American Express (AmEx) is notorious for being the “pricey” card to accept.
+However, the company has worked on changing that reputation over the last few years and has improved its pricing model.
 A critical difference between AMEX and other payment networks is that AMEX has the largest market share of corporate cards, which incur higher rates than consumer cards.

 Merchants generally pay more if they accept American Express cards than other payment networks.
 The payment processors you use and their pricing model determine whether a merchant pays a lot more or just a little.
-Below are Host Merchant Services charges rates on top of AMEX interchange and assessment fees.
+Below are Host Merchant Services charge rates on top of AMEX interchange and assessment fees.

 Payment processorSwiped retail transaction rateSwiped Restaurant transaction rateE-Commerce